skip to content

 As an apprentice, you're entitled to employment rights, make sure you know your rights so you can get the best out of your apprenticeship:

-• You must be paid at least the national minimum wage (see below).
+• You must be paid at least the National Minimum Wage (see below).

 • You must receive an itemised payslip that provides a detailed breakdown of your pay and any deductions.